aws-samples/amazon-sagemaker-local-mode/README.md

   - [**PyTorch Script Mode Training and Serving**](pytorch_script_mode_local_training_and_serving):  This example shows how to train and serve your model with PyTorch and SageMaker script mode, on your local machine using SageMaker local mode.
   - [**PyTorch Script Mode Deploy a Trained Model**](pytorch_script_mode_local_model_inference):  This example shows how to deploy a trained model to a SageMaker endpoint, on your local machine using SageMaker local mode, and serve your model with the SageMaker Endpoint.
   - [**Deploy a pre-trained PyTorch HeBERT model from Hugging Face on Amazon SageMaker Endpoint**](huggingface_hebert_sentiment_analysis_local_serving):  This example shows how to deploy a pre-trained PyTorch HeBERT model from Hugging Face, on Amazon SageMaker Endpoint, on your local machine using SageMaker local mode.
+  - [**Deploy a pre-trained PyTorch YOLOv5 model on Amazon SageMaker Endpoint**](pytorch_yolov5_local_model_inference):  This example shows how to deploy a pre-trained PyTorch YOLOv5 model on Amazon SageMaker Endpoint, on your local machine using SageMaker local mode.

 - **Bring Your Own Container Training resources:**